watson/git-state/README.md

   non-clean state (e.g. it's dirty, contains untracked files, is head of its remote or is currently not on master)

+#### `untracked(path, callback)`

+Get the amount of untracked files in the git repository at the given `path`.

+The `callback` will be called with two arguments: An optional error object and a number representing the amount of untracked files.

+#### `dirty(path, callback)`

+Get the amount of dirty files in the git repository at the given `path`.

+The `callback` will be called with two arguments: An optional error object and a number representing the amount of dirty files.

+#### `branch(path, callback)`

+Get the currently checked out branch in the git repository at the given `path`.

+The `callback` will be called with two arguments: An optional error object and a string with the branch name.

+If the branch name cannot be found, a falsy value will be returned.

+#### `ahead(path, callback)`

+Get the amount of commits the current branch in the git repository at the given `path` is ahead of its remote.

+The `callback` will be called with two arguments: An optional error object and a number indicating the amount of commits the branch is ahead of its remote.

+If the number cannot be determined, `NaN` will be returned instead.

 ## Shell implementation

 Inside the [`bin`](https://github.com/watson/git-state/tree/master/bin)